UdayaKiran442/traycer/README.md

 - ORM/Query Builder: Drizzle ORM - type-safe schema definitions, migrations and SQL query building.

 ## Extension
-- Programming Language: TypeScript
+- Programming Language: TypeScript.
-- Extension Framework: Visual Studio Code (VS Code) Extension API
+- Extension Framework: Visual Studio Code (VS Code) Extension API.

+# High Level System Design

+## 1. Objective

+To build an AI-powered plan generator feature that scans a given project (e.g., Hono-based app), and generates a structured “Plan” for the user query consisting of:
+- Observations – key findings from code analysis.
+- Approach – recommended solution or architecture pattern.
+- Files – changes needed in specific files.

+## 2. Data Flow

+Client → Workspace Analyzer Command → Plan Generator Command (LLM) → Persistence → Client UI

+1. Users input query, basically a asks for a plan to develop the feature.
+2. Query will be sent to backend along with current folder structure of the project.
+3. Response will be generated from backend and displayed in the UI.
+4. Plan stored in DB and displayed to user.